d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 That is because images exhibit rich structure that can be exploited by humans and machine learning models alike.
-Convolutional neural networks are one creative way that machine learning has embraced for exploiting some of the known structure in natural images.
+Convolutional neural networks (CNNs) are one creative way that machine learning has embraced for exploiting some of the known structure in natural images.

-## Invariances
+## Invariance

 Imagine that you want to detect an object in an image.
-It seems reasonable that whatever method we use to recognize objects should not be overly concerned with the precise *location* of the object in the image.
+It seems reasonable that whatever method we use to recognize objects should not be overly concerned with the precise location of the object in the image.
 Ideally, our system should exploit this knowledge.
 Pigs usually do not fly and planes usually do not swim.
 Nonetheless, we should still recognize a pig were one to appear at the top of the image.
-We can draw some inspiration here from the children's game 'Where's Waldo'
+We can draw some inspiration here from the children's game "Where's Waldo"
 (depicted in :numref:`img_waldo`).
-The game consists of a number of chaotic scenes bursting with activity.
+The game consists of a number of chaotic scenes bursting with activities.
 Waldo shows up somewhere in each, typically lurking in some unlikely location.
 The reader's goal is to locate him.